-I experienced a moment something like out of Sleepless in Seattle the other night, yet, in another dimension.
+I experienced a de ja vue-like scene straight out of Sleepless in Seattle the other night.
 While stuck in traffic on Alaska Way in the midst of a cold rain falling down and in an effort to thwart christmas music for as long as possible, I decided to tune into AM radio.
 I was expecting the latest fuss on who would be appointed Secretary of State.
 Oh, how you journalists keep me in suspense.
-I would stay awake just to hear you breathing, I don’t want to miss a–wait, sorry, I dont know why I was thinking of Aerosmith just now!
+I would stay awake just to hear you breathing, I don't want to miss a--wait, sorry, I dont know why I was thinking of Aerosmith just now!
 Anyways, the first station that I turned to was Todd Herman, host of his own Conservative Radio Talk Show.
 The only blacksheep of his kind in the King County area (shocking), it was refreshing to find somebody with the same common ground as myself .
 I tuned in right as he was in the midst of driving home on a point which quickly grabbed my attention.
-“Seattle doesn’t want you here” (Todd, no, don’t say that!
-I just moved back a couple months ago–I love this place!
-I grew up here!), he went on to say “Over 30% of the latest condos built do not include parking garages–why fight it?
-This is becoming a no-car zone and Seattle only wants to attract those people that work downtown and rarely have to leave downtown–they want to keep you downtown!” (ok, what is this The Truman Show now?).
-Also, define moving outside the city, Todd–are we talking Spokane, now?
-Since real estate is only climbing, I guess I’ll have to move out to the sticks and take roadtrips in.
+"Seattle doesn't want you here" (Todd, no, don't say that!
+I just moved back a couple months ago--I love this place!
+I grew up here!), he went on to say "Over 30% of the latest condos built do not include parking garages--why fight it?
+This is becoming a no-car zone and Seattle only wants to attract those people that work downtown and rarely have to leave downtown--they want to keepyou downtown!" (ok, what is this The Truman Show now?).
+Also, define moving outside the city, Todd--are we talking Spokane, now?
+Since real estate is only climbing, I guess I'll have to move out to the sticks and take roadtrips in.
 I might as well download Farmers Only app, too, since that will be my best hope at finding a husband.

 A picture I took in Ballard the other day.
 If you can't say amen, gotta say ouch.